 In one of those posts, I write about a paper (pdf) that the inventors of that patent co-authored which describes ways that Google was finding and extracting facts from pages to include in a repository of facts.

 That post is Direct Answers: How Answers are Extracted from Web Pages.
 Since then, I came across a patent granted to Google which describes this pattern-matching and extraction process.

 In Google’s Financial Statement 10-K Filing for 2014 Google explained why they were adding more direct answers to their search results, telling us:

-The patent shows one path to collecting a fact database of the kind that can be used to provide direct answers to pages, and focuses upon extracting facts from documents.
+The patent shows one path to collecting a fact database of the kind that can provide direct answers to pages and focuses upon extracting facts from documents.
 That patent is:

 Unsupervised extraction of facts